Shivansh0508/rush-hour-Puzzle-Solving/README.md

 | A*        | H1        | 6     | 1039            |
 | A*        | H2        | 6     | 85              |

-Same moves = all found the optimal solution.
+Same moves = all found the optimal solution. <br>
-Fewer states = smarter and more efficient search.
+Fewer states = smarter and more efficient search. <br>
-A* with H2 explores the fewest states overall.
+A* with H2 explores the fewest states overall. <br>